daticahealth/cks-docs/source/sections/getting-started/10-cluster-access.md

 To give a group access to view logging, use the following ACL string: `product:cluster:mycluster:action:*:logging:*`.
 This ACL string will provide users in this group access to retrieve all resources that are in the "logging" namespace.

 To give a group full access to a specific namespace, use an ACL string like this: `product:cluster:mycluster:action:*:examplenamespace:*:*`.
 This ACL string will provide users in the group complete access to the "examplenamespace" namespace.

+### Accessing the API server

+You may have a use case in which one of your applications needs to talk directly to the API server.
+For example, you may have a CI/CD pipeline that deploys directly to your cluster.
+In this case, you should [create a dedicated serviceaccount](https://itnext.io/the-abc-of-kubernetes-access-control-e7d280af5c88).